xichensf/magical/README.md

 We extract the scRNA-seq read count information from cells labelled to the selected cell type.

   * *scRNA read count file*: a three-column matrix with *gene index*, *cell index*, and *RNA read count*
-  * *scRNA gene file*: a two-column matrix with 'gene index' and 'gene name'.
+  * *scRNA gene name file*: a two-column matrix with 'gene index' and 'gene name'.
   * *scRNA cell meta file*: a five-column matrix with *cell index*, *cell barcode*, *cell type label*, *sample/subject ID*, and *condition*

 Note, each sample must have a unique name and this name should be the same in the scATAC-seq data (to allow MAGICAL to pair data together).